Gabrrpr/WD-Seatwork-4/readme.md

 <!-- TODO: List of Key Components -->
 <!-- The following are just sample -->
 - MultiPage Website
+- Each feature page has its unique designs

 ### Technology
 <!-- TODO: List of Technology Used -->